 Edge AI Computing (TensorRT)

-Unlock the full potential of autonomous mobile robots by processing complex neural networks directly on the device.
-NVIDIA TensorRT optimizes deep learning models for high-performance inference, ensuring AGVs execute navigation and safety decisions with millisecond latency.
+Unlock the true power of your autonomous mobile robots by running complex neural networks right on the device.
+NVIDIA TensorRT supercharges deep learning models for blazing-fast inference, so your AGVs can handle navigation and safety calls in just milliseconds.

 Core Concepts